 For best results, at least when you are learning to bake gluten-free bread, use recipes specifically developed for gluten-free bread.
 After you get a feel for the different properties of gluten-free flours, the amounts of liquids and gum required, and the different techniques used to make gluten-free bread, you'll be able to experiment with converting traditional bread recipes to gluten-free recipes with better success.

 Gluten-free flours require more liquids than wheat flours to produce good baking results.
 If you choose to convert a traditional bread recipe to a gluten-free bread recipe you will need to add more liquid than the recipe calls for.
 Your gluten-free bread batter should be too soft and sticky to knead but not as thin as cake batter.
 If you've ever made banana bread, your bread batter should have a similar consistency—thick, shaggy, and sticky.

 An easy way to create a good environment for gluten-free bread to rise is to turn your oven to 200 F; when it reaches this temperature, turn off the oven and place a shallow baking pan partially filled with hot water on one of the shelves.
 Lightly cover the loaf pan with a damp towel and place in the oven for 20 to 30 minutes or until the dough rises to the top of the loaf pan.
 This method really does speed up the time it takes for gluten-free bread to rise.
 Just be sure to carefully watch the process so that your bread does not rise over the top of the pan before baking.

-You can also try baking gluten-free bread in a lidded Pullman, also called pan de mie loaf pans.
+You can also try baking gluten-free bread in a lidded Pullman, also called a pan de mie loaf pan.
 These pans have a lid that slides on the top of the pan.
 The closed baking environment encourages loaves to bake evenly, with excellent shape, texture, and moisture retention.